 In the wild water is constantly being mixed up by a variety of physical processes including winds and tides.
 In closed systems (such as fish tanks), filtration helps keep water aerated and filled with nutrients – this is extremely important for all aquatic animals.

 Filters are a must-have for every aquarium – not only do they help to maintain a dynamic environment in the tank but they also redistribute nutrients across the water column.

-You can use any kind of filter (external, internal or substrate) as long as it can pump enough water.
+You can use any kind of filter (external, internal, or substrate) as long as it can pump enough water.
 This characteristic is a very important one and you should keep it in mind when choosing a filter.
-It is usually represented by volume of water pumped over a period of time (e.g. gallons per hour).
+It is usually represented by the volume of water pumped over a period of time (e.g. gallons per hour).